qt-dork/ewie.online/content/blog/share-link-by-switching-all-the.md

 ---
-title: By switching all the lightbulbs in your house to LED…
+title: Shared - By switching all the lightbulbs in your house to LED…
 description: you saved enough energy for a self-driving car to make an unprotected lefthand turn across three lanes of traffic.
 date: 2024-09-25T12:04:25+00:00
 tags: